wgantt/multimuc/README.md

 This is the official repository for the MultiMUC dataset, as presented in our EACL 2024 paper:

 > *MultiMUC: Multilingual Template Filling on MUC-4*.
-William Gantt, Shabnam Behzad, Hannah YougEun An, Yunmo Chen, Aaron Steven White, Benjamin Van Durme, Mahsa Yarmohammadi.
+William Gantt, Shabnam Behzad, Hannah YoungEun An, Yunmo Chen, Aaron Steven White, Benjamin Van Durme, Mahsa Yarmohammadi.

 ## Getting Started